openorch/openorch/docs-source/docs/built-in-services/file-svc.md

   - file serve
   - file serving
   - file proxy
+  - non-distributed
 ---

 # File Svc

 The File Service handles file-related operations, including downloading files from the internet (to cache them for faster access), accepting file uploads, and serving both downloaded and uploaded files.

+The File Svc is distributed.
+Downloads and uploads may reside on any node in the system, any File Svc node will be able to proxy them to you.

 > This page is a high level overview of the `File Svc`.
 For more details, please see the [File Svc API documentation](/docs/openorch/download-file).